Add or modify a configuration

-- Click in the Name field and enter a name for this configuration.
+- Click in the Commands To Set field and enter the CLI commands to be stored as a configuration.